arturonline/docs/golang/7_slices.md

 This selects a half-open range which includes the first element, but excludes the last one.

-The following expression creates a slice which includes elements 1 through 3 of a:
+Example: the following expression creates a slice which includes elements 1 through 3 of a:

 ```go
 a[1:4]